Mahfouz-z/Embedded-Cooperative-Scheduler/README.md

 `buzzer_task`

 This function checks if the measured distance is less than a certain threshold. if it is, it toggles the buzzer pin and uses ReRunMe to run again after a time period proportional to the distance. if the distance is not within the threshold, the function disables the buzzer and ReRuns again with delay 10 ticks to validate the new distance.

+### Priority Choices

+The highest priority was given to the bigger and less frequent task which is reading from the ultrasound sensor, while lower priority was given to the buzzer task.

 ## Application 1: Ambient temperature monitor
 This application aims at measuring the temperature from a temperature sensor and compare it to a critical temperature.
 This critical temperature is preset to 30 degrees Celsius in the application code.
 The application pulls the temperature from the temperature sensor each 30 seconds, after comparing it with the critical temperature, the micro controller fires an alarm (an LED) if the measured temperature is above the critical temperature.
 The alarm is only turned off when the temperature is back to lower than the critical value.
 Furthermore, the application allows a user to edit the predefined critical temperature by connecting the micro controller’s UART 1 through an FTDI to a terminal emulator on any desktop (in our case Tera Term).
 We implement this application using the implemented cooperative scheduler and cubemx.